eliottparis/cmb2-magicsuggest-field/README.md

 ```

 Once you have the post data for the post ID, you can proceed with the desired functionality relating to each attached post.

+## Note
+cmb2-magicsuggest does not support all of the [`magicsuggest API`](http://nicolasbize.com/magicsuggest/doc.html) configuration options but only the few that I needed.